Day 1: ARRIVE WINDHOEK (L/D)

 This morning we rise early for our transfer to the airport.

 The cost of this tour is made up of two components:

 * Tour Cost

-- The price for the optional Himba/Etosha extension tour is US $3195 per person twin share.
+- The price of the optional Himba/Etosha extension tour is US $4095 per person twin share.